January 4th – 9th 2021

 - personal counceling before and during the tour

-- appropriate GPS maps and data, that can be made available to the participants, if they have compatible hardware
+- appropriate GPS data, that can be made available to the participants, if they have compatible hardware to upload the GPX files

 Tour price does not cover